romanchaa997/Audityzer/.github/ISSUE_TEMPLATE/feature_request.md

 ## Impact

-How would this feature improve Web3FuzzForge?
+How would this feature improve Audityzer?
 What's the expected impact on the testing process?

 ## Implementation Suggestions